 He’s referring to Ashley Pettit, a post-doc fellow with the Rutgers Robert Wood Johnson Medical School, who is supported by the NIH-funded INSPIRE postdoctoral training program that prepares postdocs for a career in teaching science.

 “This is my first year in the INSPIRE program and it gave me an excellent opportunity to work in my research area but also promote excellence in teaching, both in the lab and classroom,” said Pettit.

 Erica Steele, a pre-med major at Rochester Institute of Technology, would like to become a Physician Assistant.
 Steele spent her second summer as a STEP-UP fellow, because she “liked the program my first summer, so I decided to participate a second time.”
-Steele is currently interested in becoming a Physician Assistant but is also intrigued by basic research.
+While Steele is currently interested in becoming a Physician Assistant she is also intrigued by basic research.

 “I currently work in a hospital and serve as a health coach for patients, and I like patient interaction as much as I like experimental research,” she explained.

 Her desire is to bring the two together somehow and the STEP-UP program, with its signature, immersive hands-on research focus, is helping to prepare her for the rigor of graduate school, whatever track she takes.

 Steele’s near-peer mentor in the Anthony lab was Inna Nikonorova, a NIH-funded post doc who is studying liver toxicity by the chemotherapy drug asparaginase.
 Nikonorova has mentored undergraduates before and has high praise for Steele’s work in the lab.

 “I actually want to complement her skill and competency in the lab.
 She produced a lot of valuable data during her summer fellowship.”

 Both Feleke and Steele brought great value to the lab.
 The impact of their summer research fellowships is measurable, said Anthony.